aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 For writing, one can configure a list of constructors.

-A single constructor is an ordered list of parts, possibly interleaved with literal text.
-For example :
+A single constructor is an ordered list of parts.
+An example list of constructors might be :

- - timestamp ":" social zipcode
+ - timestamp social zipcode
- - "E:" address zipcode
+ - address zipcode

-If the list of constructors is omitted, the `virtual database field` is the concatenation of the non-sensitive parts, in the order configured, followed by the sensitive parts, in the order configured, skipping any parts for which any `source field` is unavailable.

-It is an error to configure a constructor with a field name containing whitespace or double quotes.

 A constructor `succeeds` if all of the fields from which it is created exist in the record.

 Each constructor is tried, in the order configured, until one succeeds.

 If no constructor succeeds, the record cannot be written.

+If the list of constructors is omitted, a default constructor is used.
+The default constructor creates a `virtual database field` which is the concatenation of the non-sensitive parts, in the order configured, followed by the sensitive parts, in the order configured, skipping any parts for which any `source field` is unavailable.

 The default constructor succeeds if at least one sensitive part is included.